 6. Jamestown will encourage certified mitigation of fire hazards for development in severe wildfire hazard areas by the Jamestown Volunteer Fire Department in order to reduce the possibility of fires and to increase the ability to fight fires once they have started.
 Mitigations should include adequate roads and access for fire equipment, fire breaks and other means.
+Such roads and fire breaks need to be harmonious with other values the town has for the environment.
 The Town will continue to encourage defensible site designs that minimize the risks to life and property development in these areas.